Elena Cornaro Piscopia

-Elena Lucrezia Cornaro Piscopia (/kɔːrˌnɑːroʊ pɪˈskoʊpiə/, [ˈɛːlena luˈkrɛttsja korˈnaːro piˈskɔːpja]; 5 June 1646 – 26 July 1684) or Elena Lucrezia Corner ([koɾˈnɛɾ], [korˈnɛr]), also known in English as Helen Cornaro, was a Venetian philosopher of noble descent who in 1678 became one of the first women to receive an academic degree from a university, and the first to receive a Doctor of Philosophy degree.
+Elena Lucrezia Cornaro Piscopia (/kɔːrˌnɑːroʊ pɪˈskoʊpiə/, [ˈɛːlena luˈkrɛttsja korˈnaːro piˈskɔːpja]; 5 June 1646 – 26 July 1684) or Elena Lucrezia Corner ([koɾˈnɛɾ], [korˈnɛr]), also known in English as Helen Cornaro, was a Venetian philosopher of noble descent who in 1678 became one of the first women to receive an academic degree from a university and the first to receive a Doctor of Philosophy degree.

 Early life

-Elena Cornaro Piscopia was born in the Palazzo Loredan, at Venice, Republic of Venice on 5 June 1646.
+Elena Cornaro Piscopia was born in the Palazzo Loredan, in Venice, Republic of Venice, on 5 June 1646.
 She was the third child of Gianbattista Cornaro-Piscopia and his mistress Zanetta Boni.
 Her mother was a peasant and her parents were not married at the time of her birth.
-Lady Elena was therefore not technically a member of the Cornaro family by birth, as Venetian law barred illegitimate children of nobles from noble privilege, even if recognized by the noble parent.
-Worse for Zanetta's case, she was from an extremely poor peasant family.
-Zanetta had likely fled to Venice in order to escape starvation, and soon found herself the mistress of a member of one of the most powerful noble dynasties in the Republic.
-Gianbattista and Zanetta married officially in 1654, but their children were barred from noble privilege.

-In 1664, her father was chosen to become the Procuratore di San Marco de supra, the treasurer of St. Mark's Cathedral, a coveted position among Venetian nobility.
-At that point, Gianbattista was second only to the Doge of Venice in terms of precedence.
-Because of this connection, Lady Elena was prominent in the Marriage of the Sea celebration, even though she was born illegitimate.
-Her father tried to arrange betrothals for her several times, but she rebuffed each man's advances.
-Early biographers' suggestion that she took a vow of chastity at age 11 are disputed by Francesco Ludovico Maschietto.
+In 1664 Elena’s father was chosen to become the Procuratore di San Marco de supra, the treasurer of St Mark's Cathedral, a coveted position among Venetian nobility.
+That made Gianbattista second only to the Doge of Venice in terms of precedence.
+Because of this connection Lady Elena was prominent in the Marriage of the Sea celebration, even though she was born illegitimate.
+Her father tried to arrange betrothals for her several times but she rebuffed each man's advances.
+Early biographers' suggestion that she took a vow of chastity at age 11 is disputed by Francesco Ludovico Maschietto.

 In 1665 she took the habit of a Benedictine oblate without, however, becoming a nun.